Healthy Texas Women Information for Providers

 Do clients have any cost sharing responsibility?

-No. Benefits are available at no cost to the woman, though she might incur some cost for services or treatment the Women’s Health Program doesn’t cover.
+No. Benefits are available at no cost to the woman, though she might incur some cost for services or treatment Healthy Texas Women doesn’t cover.

-Can providers charge co-payments to women covered by the Texas Women's Health Program?
+Can providers charge co-payments to women covered by Healthy Texas Women?

 Am I required to bill private health insurance first?

-No. Prior insurance billing is not permitted for women getting services through the Women’s Health Program.
+No. Prior insurance billing is not permitted for women getting services through Healthy Texas Women.
 Family planning client information is confidential under federal and state regulations.
 Asking for information from third-party insurance resources may jeopardize confidentiality.

 How do I make referrals to other providers and programs?